 The problem for me is that the term ‘natural wine’ is not legally defined and not certified so any Tom, Dick or Harry could label their wine as ‘natural’ and hop on the bandwagon.
 So I’ve decided I’m will give ‘natural’ wines a go but only those that are labelled organic or biodynamic, because knowing that a producer has gone to the trouble of being certified for these labels gives me greater confidence that they’re being genuine when they use the term ‘natural’.

 Another way to buy more sustainably is to buy local.
-In ireland that means supporting Wicklow Way Wines, who make raspberry, blackberry, strawberry wine from local berries.
-Or how about Or maybe you’d prefer a merlot from grapes grown in Lusk, Co Dublin.
+In Ireland that means supporting Wicklow Way Wines, who make raspberry, blackberry, strawberry wine from local berries, or Lusca Merlot wine grown and made in Lusk, Co Dublin. or Waterford wine from Viking Irish Drinks

 Just a quick note on wine corks.
 I keep reading how they’re compostable and yet we frequently find old wine corks in our compost heap, some more than 7 years old!
 Of course natural corks are a much better alternative to non-recyclable plastic corks but it’s impossible to tell which bottle has which until you open it.
 Plus the foil cover on corked bottles is only collected for recycling in Ireland if you can make it into a tennis balls size!
 This is why I prefer to buy my wine with a screw top if I can.
 That way I can avoid all non-recyclable packaging.